singh-man/books/ds/040_ds_algos.md

 The important thing to note here is that because we used a **Array** to back our queue it inherits the performance of "shift" which is linear O(N) "OKAY."

+Queue is generally used to solve problems related to sequential processing e.g. BFS tree traversal

 ### GRAPHS